HomoYouDidnt/kloros/README.md

 ## Contributing / PRs

+- Start each coding session by reading PLAN.md and the active task in TODO.md.
 - I created a small set of Windows-safe guards and a device helper.
 If you'd like, I can open a branch & PR with these changes plus a short changelog.
 Otherwise, apply the changes directly on `main`.

 ---